About Us

 Building a Community

-With the buzz of the first two Bradstocks encouraging new participants to join the cause, and with the success of the festivals far surpassing what the organizers could have ever imagined, Bradstocks III and IV were held on the grounds of Meadowcroft in Bayport.
-Artists came to display their work, various not-for-profit environmental organizations set up informative, educational booths, and new musicians eagerly joined Bradstock‘s solid line-up of performers.
-Best of all, the events generated profits, as well as canned foodstuffs, which was donated and distributed to local good causes.
+Artists came to display their work, not-for-profit environmental organizations set up informative, educational booths, and new musicians eagerly joined Bradstock‘s solid line-up of performers.
+Best of all, the events generated profits, as well as canned foodstuffs, which were donated and distributed to local causes.

 Our Mission

-Thanks to the generosity of the many friends of Bradstock, in the past twenty-eight years we have donated over $300,000 including $145,000 to Camp-Pa-Qua-Tuck.
+Thanks to the generosity of the many friends of Bradstock, in the past twenty-eight years we have donated over $300,000 including $175,000 to Camp-Pa-Qua-Tuck.

 • Long Island Maritime Museum